Space, structure, and discretionary funding

 Note that groups may apply for up to $1,000 in discretionary funds; however, these funds cannot be used for food, and they must be used by the end of the spring semester.

-Applications are due the second Tuesday of April.
+Applications are due the second Tuesday of April each year.
+Applications for 2019–20 Working Groups are due April 9, 2019.

-- At least one director must be a UI tenured or tenure-track faculty member, a clinical faculty member, or a P&S staff with a terminal degree in an area related to the proposed topic.
+- At least one director must be a faculty member whose appointment requires significant research, including scholarship and work in the arts—or a P&S staff with a terminal degree in an area related to the proposed topic.

 - Upper-level graduate students may serve as co-directors or participants.